-Ad Hoc reports allow users to slice and analyze data and can also be added to dashboards.
+Ad Hoc reports allow Users to slice and analyze data, which can then be added to dashboards.
 An Ad Hoc report can be a chart, table, or pivot table.
 Restaurant365 comes with a number of pre-defined Ad Hoc reports.
-With the proper security level, users can also create their own.
+With the proper security level, Users can also create their own.
 Ad Hoc reports become available when you purchase the Business Analytics module.

 Reports in this module must be based on pre-defined sets of data called Domains that come with the system.
 The following is the list of available domains:

 - Franchisee Sales

 - Transaction Details

 Ad Hoc reports are accessed by clicking on 'Ad Hoc Reports' under the 'Reports' list in the 'Accounting' or Operations module in the left hand navigation.
 If you have security access (Business Analytics Admin role), you will see this page.
 Selecting an Ad Hoc report puts it in edit mode by default.
 There are 4 dropdowns at the top of this page for editing / creating reports as described below:

 - Reports- This lists the Ad Hoc reports created by your company

 - Delete button - Once a custom report is selected in the Reports dropdown, a trash can icon will appear (not shown above) and pressing this will delete the selected report

 - Create Chart Of - This allows you to create a new chart based on the available data sets as listed above.
 Hovering over an option in the list will pop up a description of that data set

 - Create Crosstab Of - This allows you to create a new crosstab (pivot table) based on the available data sets as listed above.
 Hovering over an option in the list will pop up a description of that data set